Form 3250, Part IV: Reporting Gifts from Foreign Persons

 To request an extension to file Form 3250, file IRS Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information and Other Returns.
 If accepted, the updated deadline to submit Form 3250 will be October 15th of the same year.

-Penalties for failure to file Form 3250
+Penalties for Failure to File Form 3250

 The penalty for failing to file (or incorrectly filing) a Form 3520 that should have reported a foreign gift or bequest is steep: 5% of the gift or bequest for each month during which the failure continues.
 This penalty applies up to a maximum of 25% of the gift.
 (3)